solo-io/gloo/docs/content/installation/advanced_configuration/wasm.md

 Getting started with WASM is simple, it requires setting one new value in the gloo helm chart.

-Gloo can be installed with this value set using either `glooctl` or `helm 3` as follows:
+Gloo Edge can be installed with this value set using either `glooctl` or `helm 3` as follows:
 {{< tabs >}}
 {{< tab name="glooctl" codelang="shell script">}}
 glooctl install gateway --values <(echo '{"crds":{"create":true},"global":{"wasm":{"enabled":true}}}')